FOGProject/fog-community-scripts/updateIP/README.md

 ### Author: Wayne Workman
 ---

 This script updates FOG's IP address.
+It is designed for manual one-and-done use.
+If you're looking to automate changing a FOG Server's IP address, look at the MakeFogMobile project.

 How to use:

 1. Update your operating system's IP Address according to your distribution's instructions.
 2. Run `UpdateIP.sh`

 The project should work fine on: